Lotus-baumgarner/Forever_Red_Vs_Blue/README.md

 __Original Data Set Link:__ https://www.kaggle.com/datasets/jamesbting/league-of-legends-ranked-match-data-from-na

 For this personal project, the focus was narrowed to the primary objectives of the game rather than individual player statistics.
-Consequently, all rows pertaining to summoners 1 to 5 on both the Red and Blue teams were removed, reducing the dataset to 24 columns.
+So I ended up removing about 375 columns for both the Red Team and the Blue Team reducing the dataset to 24 columns.
 Further refinements, such as combining similar columns (e.g., b_tower_kills and r_tower_kills), resulted in a final dataset comprising 17 columns.

 Notably, the dataset contained no missing values, and the target variable, Winner, was relatively balanced.
 As a result, all 10,013 rows were retained, yielding a final dataset of 10,013 rows across 17 columns.